Definition of a licensed service

 Any premises used regularly for the education or care of 3 or more children (not being the children of the person providing the care) under the age of 6 must apply to the Ministry of Education for a licence to provide the service (there are some exceptions like registered schools and children's health camps).

-2. All services must prominently display the following for all parents and visitors to see:
+Every licensed service must prominently display the following for all parents and visitors to see:

 - It's current licence to operate certificate.